akostrik/CPP_module_42/README.md

 `       int       * const  с     ` can't change the pointer, can&nbsp;&nbsp;&nbsp;change the value
 `       int const * const  с     ` can't change the pointer, can't change the value

-`const std::string& s = "AB";` OK, const запрещает умирать временному объекту, который присваивается этой ссылке, он жив пока жива константная ссылка
+`const std::string& s = "AB";` OK, the temporary object is alive as long as the const ref is alive
-`      std::string& s = "AB";` NON, ссылка на адрес памяти указывает на тот же, на который и объект ей присвоенный, если объект временный, то он сразу умирает
+`      std::string& s = "AB";` NON, the temporary object disappeares

 * mutable: * we can modify a mutable class member through member functions even if the containing object is const